Skip to content

 Same dotted-path semantics — defer("publisher__bio") keeps every other column of the related publisher row but excludes bio from the JOIN projection.

-dates(field: str, kind: str, order: str = 'ASC') -> list
+dates(field: str, kind: str, order: str = 'ASC') -> QuerySet

 Return distinct truncated date values for field.